puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 * **On the first agent node,** run `puppet agent --test`; this will trigger a single puppet agent run with verbose logging.
 * Note the long string of log messages, which should end with `notice: Finished catalog run in [...] seconds`.
-* **On the Windows node,** choose "Run Puppet Agent" from the start menu, elevating privileges if necessary.
+* **On the Windows node,** open the start menu, navigate to the Puppet Enterprise folder, and choose "Run Puppet Agent," elevating privileges if necessary.
 * Note the similar string of log messages.

 > You are now fully managing these nodes.
 They have checked in with the puppet master for the first time, and will continue to check in and fetch new configurations every 30 minutes.
 They will also appear in the console, where you can make changes to them by assigning classes.